edgelesssys/contrast/rfc/004-recovery.md

 A natural way to split the state might look like this:

 - A content-addressable `Policy` resource, where the name is the SHA256 sum of the content.
-- A content-addressable `Manifest` resource, which refers to a set of policies (among other manifest content).
+- A content-addressable `Manifest` resource, which refers to a set of policies (among other manifest content) and contains a signature.
-- A `Contrast` resource, which refers to an ordered list of manifest digests and holds certificates and keys.
-  This resource would need to be encrypted with authentication.

 These resources would need to be managed consistently by the Coordinator.

-See the [Appendix](#kubernetes-object-example) for how these objects might look like.
+#### Combined Approach

+Although the initial focus should be on Kubernetes objects, we can design a persistency abstraction that works with both backends.
+The common denominator would be a key-value store interface with multi-part keys.
+The first part of the key corresponds to a Kubernetes resource or a top-level directory, respectively.
+The second part is the object name, under which we store the relevant content.
+The [appendix](#appendix) shows how this structure might look like for the two backends.

 ### Secret Management